Masterton (electorate): Population centres

 In the 1887 electoral redistribution, although the Representation Commission was required through the Representation Act 1887 to maintain existing electorates "as far as possible", rapid population growth in the North Island required the transfer of three seats from the South Island to the north.
 Ten new electorates were created, including Masterton, and one former electorate was recreated.

 The Masterton electorate's boundaries were roughly based on those of the Wairarapa North electorate that it replaced, although it was not an exact match.
-The electorate ran from the Tararua Ranges down to the sea, with its northern boundary just north of Eketahuna and its southern boundary just south of the largest Wairarapa town of Masterton.
+The electorate ran from the Tararua Ranges down to the sea, with its northern boundary just north of Eketāhuna and its southern boundary just south of the largest Wairarapa town of Masterton.

 The 1890 election saw the electorate gain Pahiatua and Woodville, but lose territory on the coast south of Castlepoint.
 At the 1893 elections, it lost Woodville, and in the 1896 election, it lost Pahiatua.
 In the 1911 election, it lost Castlepoint, leaving it almost landlocked.